 What automated tests do you run against the code?
 What manual tests?

 What review processes do you use?
-Who has to sign off and approve merges and deployments?
+Who approves merges and deployments?

-How do you get the new code into production?
-How do you release new functionality to users?
+How do you get code into production?
+How do you release new functionality?

 The best way to understand deployment pipelines is to see an example, which is the focus of the next several sections.
-After that, you’ll learn about deployment pipeline best practices that apply to any company and any pipeline.
+After that, you’ll learn about deployment pipeline patterns that I recommend for most companies.

 Example: configure an automated deployment pipeline in GitHub Actions